 Mathematical analysis of the kolam patterns

-These forms of painted prayers were not only handed down the generations with their core wisdom intact but have been enhanced by each generation, be it in terms of the materials or patterns used, but also by the technology present in that era.
-The traditionalists still follow the age old methods of using rice powder or creating the patterns with dots, at the thresholds of homes and court yards but in this day one sees the presence of plastic rangoli or kolam stickers, plastic rangoli templates, plastic rangoli rollers, plastic grid sheets which help to create an instant and accurate rangoli grid as an aid to creating the rangolis.
+These forms of painted prayers were not only handed down to the generations with their core wisdom intact but have been enhanced by each generation, be it in terms of the materials or patterns used, but also by the technology present in that era.
+The traditionalists still follow the age-old methods of using rice powder or creating the patterns with dots, at the thresholds of homes and courtyards but in this day one sees the presence of plastic rangoli or kolam stickers, plastic rangoli templates, plastic rangoli rollers, plastic grid sheets which help to create an instant and accurate rangoli grid as an aid to creating the rangolis.

 As rangolis are more predominant in rural areas than in urban areas, it is necessary to appreciate the ease with which these designs are passed down from one generation to the other, by mere daily practice and retention in the memory.
 Though in the past few years, there have been dedicated rangoli pattern books; a few publications have a section which prints the rangoli explorations of the enthusiasts of this art form.

 All the different types of rangolis, across the country exhibit a sense of geometry, and follow some basic rules.
 Rangolis are not random patterns; they all follow an underlying structure and the vast collection of designs of all types indicates that a certain discipline governs either the simplicity or the complexity of the pattern.